Cleversec/cleversec-test/README.md

 # HELLO THERE!

 Congratulations, you've done the git test.
-So now, you have to resolve the following 8 challenges on differents languages. **First in all**, read is always important for the live.
+So now, you have to resolve the following 8 challenges on different languages. **First in all**, read is always important for the live.

 > Remember, you have 3 hours from now to resolve this funny test.